THE MODEST CABBAGE – THE UNSUNG HERO AMONG ALL VEG

 With the cost of food skyrocketing, most of us are trying to incorporate affordable ingredients.
 So why not make something altogether different for dinner?

 Consider the humble yet stalwart cabbage, which is one of the unsung heroes in the veggie arsenal.
-It really shouldn’t be forgotten or given the pass-over, as it warrants a much-deserved ode because of its versatility!
+It really shouldn’t be forgotten or given the pass-over on the veg department, as it warrants a much-deserved ode because of its versatility!
 Did you know that broccoli, Brussel sprouts, cauliflower and the infamous kale, all are members of the cabbage family?

-Give this pasta recipe a try or and maybe at some point over the weekend spend some time making the inimitable stuffed cabbage roll – they’re not as hard as you think.
-Your family will surely love new recipe contributions, which will win you ninja kudos from everyone.
+Give this pasta recipe a try or and maybe at some point over the weekend spend some time making some stuffed cabbage roll – they’re not as hard as you think.
+Your family will surely love new recipe contributions, which will win you ninja kitchen kudos from everyone.

 PASTA WITH GARLIC, CABBAGE AND TOASTED BREADCRUMBS

 (Following the recipe from Melissa Clarke from the cooking section of NY Times)

 Who would have thought of adding cabbage to pasta?
 It’s a revelation to be sure!
 But as peculiar as it sounds, this is a righteous pasta dish, bursting with flavor considering the few ingredients.

 Before we go any further, let me drop the bomb now.
 It has anchovies.